-Undergraduate courses include Old English language and literature, Chaucer, medieval women writers, historiography, modern medievalisms, and critical theory.
+Undergraduate courses include Old English language and literature, Chaucer, medieval women writers, historiography, modern medievalisms and film, and critical theory.
 Recent graduate seminars have focused on history, literature, and state formation in early medieval England; on Beowulf, the poem and its critical contexts; on forms of alterity in the Middle Ages; and on the poems of the Junius Manuscript.

 Old and Middle English literature; theories of historiography and nationalism; linguistics and philology; new materialisms and body studies